6th Battalion, Essex Regiment: Origin

 An invasion scare in 1859 led to the creation of the Volunteer Force and huge enthusiasm for joining local Rifle Volunteer Corps (RVCs).
 The 5th (Plaistow and Victoria Docks) Essex Rifle Volunteer Corps was one such unit, formed on 30 January 1860 at Plaistow, mainly from employees of the Victoria Dock (later Royal Victoria Dock), which had opened in 1855 on Plaistow Marshes.
 The first commanding officer was the dock manager Charles Capper.

 The four-company unit was included with the nearby 9th (Silvertown) Essex RVC in the 2nd Administrative Battalion of Essex RVCs (under Capper's command) until 1866 when the two units were large enough to become independent.
-The 5th was renumbered as the 3rd Essex RVC in 1880, and became a volunteer battalion of the Essex Regiment on 1 July 1881 under the designated the Childers Reforms.
+The 5th was renumbered as the 3rd Essex RVC in 1880, and became a volunteer battalion of the Essex Regiment on 1 July 1881 under the Childers Reforms.
 It was designated the 3rd Volunteer Battalion in February 1883.
-The Battalion headquarters moved to The Cedars, a large house on the Portway in West Ham which had previously been home to the Prison Reformer Elizabeth Fry, in 1885.
+In 1885, the Battalion headquarters moved to The Cedars, a large house on the Portway in West Ham that had previously been home to the Prison Reformer Elizabeth Fry.
 By 1900, the battalion had increased to a strength of 13 companies, with a cadet corps affiliated from 1907.
 The uniform was Rifle green with facings of the same colour, changing to the scarlet with white facings of the Essex Regiment in 1895.

-Under the Stanhope Memorandum of 1888 the four Volunteer Battalions of the Essex Regiment were constituted as the Essex Brigade, with its headquarters at Warley Barracks, later at Epping Place, Epping.
+Under the Stanhope Memorandum of 1888, the four Volunteer Battalions of the Essex Regiment were constituted as the Essex Brigade, with its headquarters at Warley Barracks, later at Epping Place, Epping.
 In time of war, it was intended that the brigade would mobilise at an entrenched camp at Warley.
-In peacetime the brigade provided a structure for collective training.
+In peacetime, the brigade provided a structure for collective training.

 A detachment from the Essex Brigade volunteered for service with the City Imperial Volunteers in the 2nd Boer War.
 In addition, the four Essex Volunteer Battalions together provided a 112-strong Special Service Company to serve alongside the Regulars of the 1st Battalion Essex Regiment in the first part of the war, replaced by a second company of 101 men in 1901–02.
 These volunteers gained the Battle Honour South Africa 1900–02 for the battalion.